 To start this project, I removed the drawers and gave it a good cleaning all over.
 I’ve included a few affiliate links so you can find the products I love.

-It was very musty on the inside, so to combat that, I brushed on one coat of BOSS in clear on the inside:
+It was very musty on the inside, so to combat that, I brushed on one coat of BOSS in clear on the entire inside cavity of the dresser:

 It works amazingly well to seal in those musty odors!